Assisting Hands Home Care | Chicago, IL and WI

 Senior Care Lake County Illinois

 While seniors’ strengths include invaluable life experiences, wisdom, friendship, emotional support, and unconditional love, sometimes they may need extra help with the daily activities of life.
-Assisting Hands Home Care provides the elderly with reliable support in the comfort of home in Deerfield, Lake Zurich, Lake Forest, Lincolnshire, Vernon Hills, Highland Park, Libertyville, Round Lake Beach, Illinois.
+Assisting Hands Home Care provides the elderly with reliable senior care in the comfort of home in Deerfield, Lake Zurich, Lake Forest, Lincolnshire, Vernon Hills, Highland Park, Libertyville, Round Lake Beach, Illinois.

 Assisting Hands Home Care services are flexible and varied.
-We offer respite care for short-term care needs, 24/7 Home Care, post-operative care, live-in care, overnight care, and hospice care.
+We offer respite care for short-term care needs, 24/7 Home Carepost-operative care, live-in care, overnight care, and hospice care.
 Seniors with dementia or Alzheimer’s disease will benefit from our compassionate memory care.

 Families with elderly loved ones living in Lake County, Illinois, are encouraged to call Assisting Hands Home Care at (224) 268-9068 for quality senior care.
 Whether the senior’s care needs are minimal or extensive, we’ll develop a customized care plan to meet those needs.